dougsillars/dougsillars.github.io/README.md

 </code></pre>

 Test this out on the <a href="https://dougsillars.github.io/picture.html">picture</a> page.
 Resize the screen, and the check the url of the image!
+(If you have cloned this repo, and the images do not load, you'll see a security error in the URL bar.
+Allow unsafe scripts for this image to load).

 The sizes parameter is also really cool.
 In the example above, all images are sized to 100% of the view window.
 However, in some cases, you could do something like:
 <pre><code>